Credit Card Policy

 What is a service fee?

-A service fee is a fee charged by a credit card processor to a credit or debit card user making phone or online payments.
+A service fee is a fee charged by a credit card processor to a credit or debit card user making payments.
 Official Payments is the authorized payments processor for the University.
 All fees collected on credit or debit card transactions are paid directly to Official Payments.
 Coastal Carolina University does not receive any revenue from the fees.

 Why are you charging a service fee?